moatazeldebsy/sauce-labs-app-automate-action/README.md

 <br>

-## usage with Android Gradle to build your app
+## Usage with Android Gradle to build your app

 workflow/android.yml: